NOAA-EMC/ccpa/readme.txt

 2. Set up the package
    After  copying this directory to "(your file location)", you need to do the following:
-   (1) check jobs/JCCPA_CONUS to make sure the following modules and tags are available:
+   (1) Check jobs/JCCPA_CONUS to make sure the following modules and tags are available:

     /nwprod2/modulefiles